Skip to content

 Example image

-Pick the Carbon steel AISI 1020 material from the materials database and assign it to volumes 6, 8, which represent the pole piece of the loudspeaker.
+Assign the Carbon steel AISI 1020 material to the pole piece of the loudspeaker driver (here volumes 6, 8).

 Example image